Riakol/education-app/README.md

 # Student Attendance Management Bot

-This is a Telegram bot designed for managing student attendance.
-It provides a user-friendly interface for tracking attendance and managing student information.
+This Telegram bot is designed to streamline the management of student attendance.
+It offers a user-friendly interface for efficiently tracking attendance and managing student information.
+By simplifying the attendance management process, this bot enables educators to easily monitor attendance records and generate reports as needed.

 ## Features

 - **Group Creation**: Create groups based on language proficiency levels.
 - **Student Management**: Add, remove, and update student information easily.
 - **Attendance Tracking**: Mark student attendance efficiently.
+- **Attendance Export**:
-- **Attendance Export**: Export group attendance records in Excel format.
+     - Export group attendance records in Excel format for all time.
+     - Select a specific date range to export attendance records, allowing for more tailored reporting.
 - **Group Deletion**: Remove groups when they are no longer needed.

 ## Libraries Used